ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 - support for multiple TOTP tokens
 - support for other kinds of 2FA factors
-- integration tests (extending the Archive test bed)
+- integration tests (extending the Archive Test Bed)

 ## Implementation Details